 Uniswap: Official Uniswap smart contract v1, v2 and v3 frontend.
 To access pairs with HEX select Token lists “1inch” or “Kleros T2CR”.
 Increase the Transaction deadline on Uniswap settings to prevent transaction timeouts.

-The custom Uniswap v1 and v2 frontend ethhex.com has the HEX coin already selected.
+The custom Uniswap v2 frontend ethhex.com has the HEX coin already selected.

 1inch Exchange: DEX aggregator that allows limit orders.
 Searches for the best deal and executes trade.
 Beware of more expensive Ethereum fees.